A Generic Numbering System based on Catalan Families of Combinatorial Objects: Representation complexity

 To evaluate the best and worst case space requirements of our number representation, we introduce here a measure of {\em representation complexity}, defined by the function {\tt catsize} that counts the non-empty nodes of an object of type $\C$. \begin{code} catsize :: Cat a => a -> a catsize z | e_ z = z catsize z = s (add (catsize x) (catsize y)) where (x,y) = c' z \end{code} The following holds: \begin{prop} For all terms $t \in \C$, {\tt catsize t} $\leq$ {\tt bitsize t}. \end{prop} \begin{proof} By induction on the structure of $t$, observing that the two functions have similar definitions and corresponding calls to {\tt catsize} return terms inductively assumed smaller than those of {\tt bitsize}. \end{proof}

-The following example illustrates their use: \begin{codex} *Cats> map catsize [0,100,1000,10000] [0,7,9,13] *Cats> map catsize [2^16,2^32,2^64,2^256] [5,6,6,6] *Cats> map bitsize [2^16,2^32,2^64,2^256] [17,33,65,257] \end{codex} Figure \ref{tsizes} shows the reductions in representation complexity compared with bitsize for an initial interval of $\N$, from $0$ to $2^{10}-1$. \FIG{tsizes}{Representation complexity (lower line) bounded by bitsize (upper line)} {0.25}{tsizes.pdf}
+The following example illustrates their use: \begin{codex} *GCat> map catsize [0,100,1000,10000] [0,7,9,13] *GCat> map catsize [2^16,2^32,2^64,2^256] [5,6,6,6] *GCat> map bitsize [2^16,2^32,2^64,2^256] [17,33,65,257] \end{codex} Figure \ref{tsizes} shows the reductions in representation complexity compared with bitsize for an initial interval of $\N$, from $0$ to $2^{10}-1$. \FIG{tsizes}{Representation complexity (lower line) bounded by bitsize (upper line)} {0.25}{tsizes.pdf}